SamyAbisaleh/Interactive-Lab-Hub/Alt-Lab #5/readme.md

 **c.
 In `Examples->Basic->Fading` the RGB LED values range from 0-255.
 What do you have to do so that you get the full range of output voltages from the RGB LED when using your FSR to change the LED color?**

 * I'm not sure that I particularly understand this question.
 But I believe its asking how can we get a PWM to operate across the entire range from 0-255.
 To do this I would use the MAP function that arduino has to map the values of 0-255 to 0-1000 (1000 = 255).
+This feature would basically map the values from 0-1000 as if they were from 0-1023 and only in the range of 0-255.

 ## Flex Sensor, Photo cell, Softpot